Akshata1313/power-bi-Inventory-optimization-dashboard/README.md

 📌 Project Objective
 The objective of this project is to build an interactive business intelligence solution for a retail company to optimize its inventory, improve demand forecasting accuracy, and evaluate the pricing strategy for increased profitability and reduced stockouts.
 The dashboards provide a 360° view of sales trends, external influencing factors, inventory health, and pricing effectiveness.

-🛠 Tools & Technologies Used
+🛠 Tools & Technologies Used.
 Power BI: Data modeling, interactive dashboards, DAX calculations

 Data Source: